oneapi-src/oneDNN/doc/primitives/prelu.md

         \end{cases}
 \f]

-Depending on broadcast type, result is calculated taking into account shared dimensions of weights tensor.
+Depending on broadcast configuration, result is calculated taking into account shared dimensions of weights tensor.

 #### Difference Between Forward Training and Forward Inference